Loading...

 Contact Us

-The Proposed Development is expected to consist of up to 25 stand-alone, three bladed horizontal axis turbines, although the number and location of the turbines is yet to be finalised and will be subject to an ongoing iterative design process as baseline survey data is gathered.
+The Proposed Development has evolved since Scoping and consists of 21 stand-alone, three bladed horizontal axis turbines (reduced from 25 turbines at Scoping).
+The maximum tip height is 200m to tip (reduced from 220m at Scoping stage).
+The number and location of the turbines is yet to be finalised and is subject to an ongoing iterative design process incorporating additional survey data and feedback from members of the public, statutory and non-statutory consultees.

 Any predicted environmental effects arising from the Proposed Development will be mitigated as far as reasonably possible.
 Where necessary, additional specific mitigation measures will be committed to further reduce adverse effects during the construction, operational and decommissioning phases of the development.